utnet-org/utility/docs/architecture/how/README.md

 have noticed a number of issues with actix and are considering implementing an actor framework in house.

-There are several important actors in uncd:
+There are several important actors in unc-node:

 * `PeerActor` - Each peer is represented by one peer actor and runs in a separate thread.
 It is responsible for sending messages to and receiving messages from